Theubaa/Blog_website/README.md

 <<<<<<< HEAD
-# TechBlog - Modern Technical Blog Site
+# The DevOps Dojo - Modern Technical Blog Site

 A clean, modern, and responsive technical blog site built with HTML, CSS, and JavaScript.